Can't Wait To Learn

 All designs and graphics used in the educational games are custom-made - and immediately familiar to children.
 Children’s life stories, participant feedback and drawings from local designers are all used to shape the design of the learning environments.
 This means children are immersed in a world that reflects their experiences - and can focus on learning right away.
 Research has shown that this allows for effective learning and boosts motivation.

 The educational games also allow children to learn at their own pace.
 Each game starts simply.
 Children who already have some knowledge can quickly go through the games.
 After completing a series of exercises, the software automatically unlocks new exercises at a higher level - making it possible for children to progressively acquire new skills.
 Children can also go back to previous activities whenever they want.
+Learn more about how we put children at the heart of the programme.

 Partnerships driving effective learning